 Companies like MBO Partners can help you develop key policies and procedures to build a program for proper management of your independent workforce.
 At MBO, we have an established methodology for evaluating and engaging independent professionals that is designed to streamline administration, compliance, and management across your entire program.

-To learn more about how to reduce your risk of worker misclassification, download our misclassification guide, or contact us today.
+To learn more about how to reduce your risk of misclassification, download our guide, or contact us today.

 The information provided in the MBO Blog does not constitute legal, tax or financial advice.
 It does not take into account your particular circumstances, objectives, legal and financial situation or needs.
 Before acting on any information in the MBO Blog you should consider the appropriateness of the information for your situation in consultation with a professional advisor of your choosing.